ndiekema/GSE524/README.md

 # GSE524
-Computing and Machine Learning for Economics
+Cal Poly GSE524: Computing and Machine Learning for Economics